Triangle processes on graphs with given degree sequence: The asymptotic distribution of

-Combining these two cases gives an error factor $1+O(d_1^3/M)$. \end{enumerate} The effect of combining all these cases gives an overall error factor which we may bound by $1+O(d_1^2 (d_1+t)/M)=1+O(td_1^3/M)$, the critical cases arising from~\ref{case_d} and~\ref{case_g}.
-Note also that~\ref{case_d} implies that almost all valid \dsp es give rise to a triangle in $\cG_{t+1}$ which is edge-disjoint from $H_t$. \end{proof} We now consider the \dsm es reversing these \dsp es. \begin{lem} If $td_1^2=o(M)$, then $\Expn[s_{t+1}^-\mid\cG_t]\,=\,(1+O(td_1^3/M))6(t+1)M.$ \end{lem} \begin{proof} We must choose a triangle $(ijk)$ and a labelling of it as $i,j,k$, which can be done in $6$ ways.
+\end{lem} \begin{proof} We must choose a triangle $(ijk)$ and a labelling of it as $i,j,k$, which can be done in $6$ ways.
 Then, from the proof of Lemma~\ref{prob:lem10} we may assume that the triangle $(ijk)$ is edge-disjoint from any other since, from case~\ref{case_d} in the proof of Lemma~\ref{prob:lem10}, this will be true for all but a proportion $O(td_1^2/M)$.
 So deleting $jk$ will delete exactly one triangle.
 Note that we could show that $(ijk)$ will be vertex-disjoint from $H_t$, but edge-disjointness is sufficient here.

 Deleting $\ell m$ will delete no triangles if $\ell m \notin E(H_t)$.
 So there are at most $M$, and at least $M-2|E(H_t)|$ choices for $\ell m$.
 So there are $(1-O(t/M))M$ choices.
-If $\ell j\in E(H_t)$ or $mk\in E(H_t)$, the \dsm\ will be invalid, but again case~\ref{case_d} in the proof of Lemma~\ref{prob:lem20} implies that only a proportion $O(td_1^2/M)$ of \dsm es will $\cG_{t+1}$ can be invalid for this reason.
+If $\ell j\in E(H_t)$ or $mk\in E(H_t)$, the \dsm\ will be invalid, but again case~\ref{case_d} in the proof of Lemma~\ref{prob:lem20} implies that only a proportion $O(td_1^2/M)$ of \dsm es will $G_{t+1}$ can be invalid for this reason.
 Otherwise, the expected number of triangles $(\ell jh)$ created by inserting $\ell j$ will be at most

-So the error factor in $\Expn[s_{t+1}^-\mid\cG_t]$ is $1+O(d_1^3/M)$.
+So the error factor in $\Expn[s_{t+1}^-\mid G_t]$ is $1+O(d_1^3/M)$.
 The same calculation for $mk$ gives the same error, so the total effect will remain $1+O(d_1^3/M)$.